 Sporting Life on January 22, 1916 remembered a game played in 1877 between Tecumseh and Allegheny (Pittsburgh), calling it "The First Minor League Interleague Series".
 The box score shows Fulmer played shortstop and batted fifth in the Allegheny lineup.
 In front of him in the order were Pud Galvin the pitcher and Ned Williamson the third baseman.
 Although it was technically a minor league team, every single player on the Allegheny team that year was a former or future major leaguer.

-He was for a while in 1886 a major league umpire.
-He also managed in 1881, Eastern Champ.
-Assn for the Philadelphia Athletics and in 1885 Eastern New England at Portland.
+He was a major league umpire for a while in 1886.
+He also managed the Philadelphia Athletics in the Eastern Association in 1881 and Portland of the Eastern New England League in 1885.
 After baseball became a magistrate.